 Credit Karma is a FinTech company that focuses on making credit data transparent and readily available to consumers.

-Consumers can sign up via Credit Karma’s website or one of their mobile apps (available on Android and iOS) within a few minutes.
+Consumers can sign up via Credit Karma’s website or one of their mobile apps (available on Android and iOS devices) within a few minutes.

 Once everything is set up, users can access their credit scores – free of charge.
 A person’s credit score determines their eligibility for other financial products, such as loans or credit cards.
 If a person’s score is too low, a lender can choose to decline their application.

 Apart from the credit score, Credit Karma furthermore provides a free credit report as well as credit monitoring.

 The report includes information such as the number of accounts in good standings or the percentage of payments made on time.
 The report may also notify someone if they are suspected of having their identity stolen and used without authorization.